 Objective 4.5 To conduct reviews of vendors, contractors, and service providers.
 Description Evaluate vendors and contractors based on observations made during the incident activities and make recommendations for changes to vendors, or processes and procedures.
 Purpose To ensure we partner with the best available vendor resources.
-Participants Claims, Facilities, Human Resources, All Departments Action Plans Claims Participates in Association debriefs after response efforts.
+Participants Claims, Facilities, Human Resources, All Departments Action Plans Participates in Association debriefs after response efforts.
 Gathers feedback from units that worked with vendors, contractors, and service providers for recommendations on improvements to be made.
 Conducts surveys to rank vendors by degree of performance.
 Assigns Department personnel to evaluate the observations and recommendation.
 Schedules Department meeting to discuss recommendations, and plan changes.
 Sends report to General Manager within 30 days of response efforts.
 Facilities and Human Resources Participate in Association debriefs after response efforts.
 Perform audits of contractors for compliance with requirements.
 Conduct surveys to rank vendors by degree of performance.
 Assign Department personnel to evaluate the observations and make recommendations.
 Schedule Department meeting to discuss recommendations.
-Schedule Department personnel to evaluate the observations and make recommendations.
-Schedule Department personnel to evaluate the observations and make recommendations.
-Schedule Department meeting to discuss recommendations.
+Schedule Department meeting to discuss recommendations, and plan changes.
 Send report to General Manager within 30 days of response efforts.
-Exhibits, or Related Documents Additional Information Compliance QA or Testing
+All Departments Evaluate compliance of vendors, contractors, and service providers with agreements and assess need for any resulting amendments, terminations, or new agreements.
+Legal Assist with review of contracts to determine compliance with terms, and termination requirements where necessary Exhibits, or Related Documents Additional Information Compliance QA or Testing